 It felt good to have company.
 We chatted away for ages as the bus headed south through rural France.
 Then the coach entered the first toll booth and joined the motorway network.
 Midnight passed, and we cuddled up to keep warm.

 Thoughts of my girlfriend Julia faded as I put my arm around Micky and became aroused by her closeness.

 The night passed as we snoozed and snuggled.
 There were several stops at service stations, one where we changed drivers.
 Other passengers took a refreshment break.
 We were so relaxed and comfortable that we stayed on the bus.

-As the sun rose, we arrived at a small French village for our next break.
+As the sun rose, we arrived at a little French village for our next break.
 This time we joined the other passengers and sat outside a small restaurant in the early morning sunshine.
 There was a refreshing breeze as Micky and I enjoyed our breakfast of black coffee and croissants.

 It was mid-morning when we arrived at the French/Spanish border post of La Junquera.
 Spain was not a member of the Common Market yet and border controls were strict.
 We had to disembark to get our passports checked and stamped.

 My Ibiza dream was getting closer.
 I was excited.